 Chronic, severe knee pain greatly affects your everyday life.
 Walking can hurt so much that you may avoid exercise and recreational activities.
 The pain may even keep you up at night.
-Your doctor may have discussed knee replacement surgery with you, or you may be avoiding going to the doctor for your knee pain because you fear surgery.
+Your doctor may have referred your to a knee replacement specialist to talk about getting knee replacement surgery with you, or you may be avoiding going to the doctor for your knee pain because you fear surgery.
 The good news is you have options.
 Knee surgery technology has improved by leaps and bounds.
 There is an alternative to total knee replacement – a partial knee replacement.

 Because not all surgeons offer partial knee replacement, it’s important for patients to be educated about their options.
 Partial knee replacement has many benefits, including a shorter recovery time and a more natural feeling knee.